Ma-Lab-Seattle-Childrens-CGIDR/Gnat/README.md

 First a rank matrix is computed from the expression data.
 For each gene within the network, the information entropy
 $H(x) = -\sum_{x \in X} p(x) \log p(x)$ (where $X$ is all possible
-values of the rank, i.e. 1,…,$n$, $n$ being the number of genes in the network) of its ranks across samples is calculated, called the rank entropy.
+values of the rank, i.e. 1,…, $n$, $n$ being the number of genes in the network) of its ranks across samples is calculated, called the rank entropy.
 The average of the rank entropy for each gene in the network is taken to provide a score for the rank entropy of the network.
 This score